EmberMotion Privacy Policy

 The short version

-EmberMotion is built for Australian athletes by a small Australian company.
+EmberMotion is a general fitness and movement app, built for Australian athletes by a small Australian company.
 This policy explains what we do with your information when you use the EmberMotion app or visit ember-systems.com.

 Three things you should know:

 - Your video stays on your phone.
-EmberMotion uses your phone's camera to assess movement.
+EmberMotion uses your phone's camera to measure how you move.
 The video and the body landmarks we detect from it never leave your device.
 We never see them, never store them, never send them anywhere.

 - We don't sell your data, show you ads, or share with insurers, employers, sponsors, or sports organisations.
 No advertising IDs, no ad networks, no affiliate partners.
 Our business model is subscriptions — yours is the only money in our pockets.